 More than a decade of on-site classes for children in school

-Video games are a comparatively new cultural phenomenon about which there is little academic research.
-Rather than examining the educational aspects, discussions tend to focus on the detrimental effects, such as what used to be called "game brain."
-In recent years, official recognition by WHO of a game-related disorder has made headlines.
-However, the idea of a future career as a video game creator is very popular among children and the decision has been made to make programming lessons compulsory in Japanese elementary schools in 2020.
-A host of private sector efforts are also being carried out, including opening programming academies for youth.
-Considering these recent developments, it is reasonable to expect that the number of children hoping to become video game creators will increase further in the future.
-Additionally, the ratio of smartphone use among young people —45.9% of elementary school students and 70.6% of junior high school students —is rising each year.
-Game apps for smartphones are also increasingly gaining in popularity and the distance between video games and children is shrinking.
+Games are a relatively new cultural phenomenon with little academic research, and discussions tend to focus on the detrimental effects rather than the educational aspects.
+Recently, recognition by WHO of gaming disorder made headlines as did the establishment of the Kagawa Prefectural Ordinance on Countermeasures for Addiction to Internet and Computer Games.
+However, video game creator is a popular future career choice among children, and programming and other such lessons will be made compulsory in Japanese elementary schools starting in 2020.
+Many private sector efforts are also underway, including opening programming academies for youth.
+Considering these developments, it is reasonable to expect that the number of children hoping to become game creators will increase.
+Additionally, smartphone use rates among young people—49.8% of elementary school students and 75.2% of junior high school students—are rising each year.
+Smartphone games are also gaining popularity and children are growing more familiar with games.

-Given this context, based around a desire to promote understanding in society of video games, we accept student visits to our offices, with a focus on elementary and junior high school students, and also actively conduct on-site classes at schools to help promote sustainable economic growth and a sustainable society.
-At these events, Capcom conducts a program with two sessions: one is a career education support session, which introduces the work done in a game software company and the difficulty and rewards of that work, and the other is a game literacy education support session, which helps students use their own judgement to establish a healthy relationship with games.
-These programs have in turn been well-received in educational environments.
-Capcom has also incorporated opinions from educators to improve its educational efforts.
+Given this, with a desire to promote social understanding of games, we accept visits to our offices from primarily elementary and junior high school students and conduct on-site classes at schools to promote sustainable economic growth and social development.
+Class programs have two sessions: one is career education, which introduces the work done in a game company and its difficulty and rewards; the other is game literacy education, which helps students use their judgement to build a healthy relationship with games.
+These programs have been well-received with schools, and Capcom is incorporating educators’ feedback to improve.

-In fiscal 2011, Capcom launched a program focused on the educational theme of career education support in response to classroom requests.
-In fiscal 2013, Capcom started a new program on work and mathematics targeted towards elementary and junior high school students to help prevent children from losing interest in math.
+In fiscal 2011, Capcom launched its career education program following educators’ requests.
+In fiscal 2013, Capcom started a new program on work and mathematics, targeting elementary and junior high school students to help keep children interested in math.

-As a result of these efforts, Capcom has welcomed 3,095 children as part of 380 different field trips to its offices (as of the end of March 2019).
-Capcom has also held 151 on-site classes for 14,107 students (as of the end of March 2019) at schools such as the one held at Kitanodai Elementary School in Sapporo in November 2018.
+Altogether, Capcom has welcomed 3,337 children as part of 402 different field trips to its offices (as of March 31, 2020).
+Capcom has also held 161 on-site classes for 14,927 students (as of March 31, 2020) at schools such as the one held at Niigata Elementary School attached to Niigata University in July 2019.

-Impressions of the on-site classes (An excerpt of comments)
+Impressions of the on-site classes (An excerpt of this fiscal year’s comments)